BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ##### **🚀 Let's Deploy**

-How this method works is that you push your entire project to GitHub and integrate it to Heroku.
-Every time you push, it deploys from GitHUb to Heroku.
+How this method work is that you push your entire project to GitHub and integrate it to Heroku.
+Every time you push, it deploys from GitHub to Heroku.
 Pretty cool right?

 - Login to your Heroku Dashboard
 - Create a new app